project-chip/connectedhomeip/src/tools/interop/idt/README.md

 There is a per device log for ble scanning in `ble` subdirectory of the root artifact dir.

-[TODO] per device log
+[TODO] dnssd per device log

-## Contributing
+## Extending ecosystems

-See the README in `/capture/ecosystem` for guidance on adding new ecosystems.
+Ecosystems implementations are dynamically loaded from `/capture/ecosystem`.

-`/capture/ecosystem/play_services_user` contains a minimal example implementation.
+See the README in `/capture/ecosystem` for guidance on implementing an ecosystem.